Jason Hickel: Reception

 Belgian economist Willem Sas questioned, in an interview with De Morgen, the credibility of degrowth authors such as Jason Hickel, suggesting that some have made the writing of commercial books their main occupation and give media interviews to promote their work.
-He said that “some degrowthers can explain things very well, which the media appreciate, but they do not seem the ideal source of information.”
-Sas also questioned what he saw as Hickel wanting to return to the period before capitalism — the time before antibiotics, when a simple cut in your arm could kill you.
+He said that “some degrowthers can explain things very well, which the media appreciate, but it does not seem the ideal source of information".
+When the interviewer said that Hickel "wants to return to the period before capitalism", Sas said he did not want to return to a time "[w]hen you could still die from a simple cut on your arm".

 Senior Fellow of the neoliberal think tank Adam Smith Institute, Tim Worstall, argued that Hickel does not understand economics, adding that Hickel's "economics is wrong because he doesn’t have the base, the footing, in the subject."
 He also described Hickel as an example of the dangers of pontificating beyond one’s field.